 We here at Antimatter Co. didn’t take a lot of time to write blog posts in the first four years of our agency.
 (We’re usually busy helping our client partners get set up and encouraging them to write content for themselves.)
 But when those on our team left Antimatter, I never considered anonymizing their past contributions.
 In fact, I wanted to preserve their bios—responsibly adding in the context that they are no longer with the company—and links to their social media, including their Linked In profile.

 So far, I haven’t been asked by our past staff to take the content down or take their name off their contributions, and I hope that won’t change in the future.

 Chris Fullman is the Founder and Technology Director of Antimatter Co.
 He is a veteran of the web industry with over 18 years of agency experience―notably with TEN (formerly AgencyNet) in South Florida, and The Martin Agency in Richmond, VA―under his belt.

-Chris is currently participating in Leadership Metro Richmond—a community leadership development and engagement organization with a mission to connect and educate diverse groups of community leaders.
+Chris is a graduate from Leadership Metro Richmond's Leadership Quest's Class of 2019 and a current member on the Board of Directors for Girls For A Change.
 He aims to take his experience and find ways to better serve nonprofits, advocacy groups, local governments, and community organizations.

 "Ok, ok, I get it, you've got me interested.
 I'm ready to chat.
 What now?"